 Even if you do not wish to keep the property in the long run or do not think you can afford to, it often makes sense to delay the foreclosure sale as long as possible in order to give you the time to save up money to make an orderly (rather than a rushed) move from the home.
 We can generally stall the foreclosure for up to 18-24 months using the mechanics of the foreclosure process to your advantage.

-2. Pursuing a formal loan modification.
+2. Pursuing a formal loan modification or forbearance.
 There are a number of modifications that many banks now offer.
-The most important is the HAMP modification.
-This is the modification process that made headlines a few years ago when it was introduced by President Obama.
-It’s a great program if you are eligible because it can dramatically lower your mortgage payment and interest rate.
-We have clients who have obtained modifications under this program that cut their payments in half and dropped their interest rates to as low as 2%.
-We can’t promise any specific result for you and we have no special relationship with any bank, but if you meet the criteria for a HAMP modification and your bank participates in the program, your chances of being approved are good.
+We have clients who have obtained modifications that cut their payments in half and dropped their interest rates to as low as 2%.
+We can’t promise any specific result for you and we have no special relationship with any bank, but if you meet the criteria of your bank’s modification, your chances of being approved are good.